fuse-box/fuse-box-ts-react-reflux-seed/README.md

 # FuseBox + TSX + REACT + REFLUX

-This example shows how to puwer FuseBox and TSX
+This example shows how to power FuseBox and TSX

 Install first
 ```